 Santa Rosa starts Old Courthouse Square reunification work this week

-With the Tour of California cycling race finished and the Rose Parade in the bag, major construction is set to begin Monday on the $9.2 million reunification of Old Courthouse Square.
+With the Tour of California cycling race finished and the Rose Parade in the bag, major construction is set to begin this morning on the $9.2 million reunification of Old Courthouse Square.

 The effort will turn the center of downtown in a noisy, dusty demolition zone for several weeks as workers cut down trees, remove fountains, rip out concrete, dig utility trenches and begin installing side streets to set the stage for the new square.